pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 !!! info "Retrieving products from Tanzu Network"
     Please ensure products have been procured from Tanzu Network using the [reference-resources][reference-resources].

-## Installing Ops Manager and multiple products
+## Installing VMware Tanzu Operations Manager and multiple products

 The pipeline shows how to compose the tasks to install Ops Manager and the Tanzu Application Service and Healthwatch products.